 No more than 30 credits for prior experiential learning may be included in credits required for graduation.
 No more than 60 credits earned through the combination of transfer credit, equivalency examinations and prior experiential learning may be applied toward a Hartwick degree.

-Transfer credit from nationally and regionally accredited colleges is given for courses substantially similar to those offered at Hartwick College, completed with a grade of C or higher, or the equivalent.
+Transfer credit from nationally and regionally accredited colleges is given for courses substantially similar to those offered at Hartwick College, completed with a grade of C or higher, or the equivalent, regardless of mode of delivery.
 A student may only transfer in 75 credits toward a Hartwick College degree with the exception of students enrolled in the Nursing Partnership Program (PNOP) who may transfer in up to 90.
 Grades for courses taken elsewhere are included when determining a student’s eligibility for honors at Commencement but are not posted on the transcript.
 A grade of ‘CR’ (credit) is entered for all transfer courses.
 Credit earned for transfer courses is posted on the student’s transcript and counts toward the overall number of academic credits required for graduation.
+Credit awarded at Hartwick is equal to the number of credits earned at the institution where credit was earned.
+For example, a three credit course completed at another institution is transferred in as three Hartwick credits, regardless of the credit value of the Hartwick course it is equated to.
 The Office of the Registrar is responsible for evaluating all transfer credit for new and current students, and the final decision on whether or not to allow a course to transfer lies with the Registrar.